flecoqui/TestCppCustomMetricPrometheusClient/PCRGauge/README.md

             CMD ["./PCRGauge"]

-## Deploying the container image
+## Deploying the container image  with Kubectl

 kubectl apply -f pcrgauge.aks.yaml -n monitoring

 The yaml file used to deploy the solution on AKS:

             apiVersion: v1
             kind: Service